Step To It Lesson 2

 Today, you will:

-- Guide students in using the on-line Step Tracker to input Week 1 step data.
+- Guide students in using the on-line Step Tracker (no longer available) to input Week 1 step data.

 - Help students review step data from Week 1 and calculate baseline.